Optimization as Estimation with Gaussian Processes in Bandit Settings: Discussion

-\paragraph{Setting $\hat m$.} In Section~\ref{sec:method}, we discussed one way of setting $\hat m$.
+Next, we discuss a few further details and extensions. \paragraph{Setting $\hat m$.} In Section~\ref{sec:method}, we discussed one way of setting $\hat m$.
 There, we used an approximation with independent variables.
 We focused on Equations~\eqref{estm_exact} and \eqref{estm} throughout the paper since they yield upper bounds $\hat{m} \geq m$ that preserve our theoretical results.
 Nevertheless, other possibilities for setting $\hat{m}$ are conceivable.
 For example, close in spirit to Thompson and importance sampling, one may sample $\hat{m}$ from $\Pr[Y] = \prod_{\vx\in\mathfrak X}\Phi(\frac{Y-\mu(\vx)}{\sigma(\vx)})$.
 Furthermore, other search strategies can be used, such as guessing or doubling, and prior knowledge about properties of $f$ such as the range can be taken into account.

 \paragraph{Discretization. } In our approximations, we used discretizations of the input space.
 While adding a bit more detail about this step here, we focus on the noiseless case, described by Equation~\eqref{estm}.
 Equation~\eqref{estm_exact} can be analyzed similarly for more general settings.
 For a Lipschitz continuous function, it is essentially sufficient to estimate the probability of $f(\vx)\leq y, \forall \vx\in\mathfrak X$ on set $\mathfrak W$, which is a $\rho$-covering of $\mathfrak X$.